 What is your curriculum like?

 We take our cues from the natural world and the interests of the children.
-Our curriculum incorporates the seasons and holidays, so over the winter we might study snow, animal habitats in winter, and the Chinese New Year.
-We also try to follow the interests of our children, so if they are fascinated by dinosaurs we would read books on the subject, put out dinosaur toys and puzzles, and make dinosaur tracks in our playdough.
+Our curriculum incorporates the seasons and holidays, so over the winter we might study snow, animal habitats in winter, and the Lunar New Year.
+We also try to follow the interests of our children-- if they are fascinated by dinosaurs we would read books on the subject, put out dinosaur toys and puzzles, and make dinosaur tracks in our playdough.
 We believe that any topic can be an opportunity for learning, and we try to encourage the children’s curiosity and passion.

 What is your discipline policy?